-I've often used (and recommended) the technique of pairing reading with a movie during the summer -- an incentive to get kids to pick up a book and also (once they've seen the movie) have a great discussion about which they enjoyed more.
+I've often used (and recommended) the technique of pairing reading with a movie -- an incentive to get kids to pick up a book and also (once they've seen the movie) have a great discussion about which they enjoyed more.

-But I know a list of 100 can get overwhelming and with limited time over the summer, you really want to offer kids books & movies that are engaging so they'll want to read more.
+But I know a list of 100 books made into movies can be a bit overwhelming and you really want to offer kids books & movies that are engaging so they'll want to read more.

 Let me share a few examples --

-My daughter adores the Percy Jackson series (which is very popular with many kids).
+My daughter adores the Percy Jackson book series (a fictional Greek mythology series which is very popular with many kids & tweens).
 She'll be the first to tell you 'read the book but DON'T see the movie' -- she hated the film The Lightning Thief and so did many of her friends.
 In fact, I think the disappoinment in the movie was pretty universal as the studios don't seem to have any plans to make another.

 I was equally disappointed with the remake of Mr. Popper's Penguins :(

 On the flip side - Shrek -- we LOVED the movie!

 Both of my kids thought it was hilarious and definitely wanted to see the second film too.
 However, the book was a dud in our eyes.
 It was not very engaging (and yes, we read it before seeing the movie).